sebastienlindqvist/TwinCAT-3.1.4026-notes/README.md

 - You'll need to uninstall VS2026 which will allow the package manager to function again.

 ## TE9000 - Safety Projects
+- Trying to add a `TE9000` Safety project to a TwinCAT solution open in Visual Studios
+	- Option to `add New item...` is greyed.
+	- Safety project templates won't load. after pressing `add New item...`.
+- To resolve this, in the `VS installer`, select the `Component` tab and type `SDK tools`
+- It might show up as a different name, but if it the only one when searching.
+That will be the necessary component to install

 ## TF2000 - HMI projects